-Dr. Patchin Curtis, director, Deloitte & Touche LLP in the United States, and leader of Deloitte’s Center for Risk Modeling and Simulation, discusses the whys and hows of making risk modeling an integral part of enterprise risk management.
+Dr. Patchin Curtis, director, Deloitte & Touche LLP in the United States and leader of Deloitte’s Center for Risk Modeling and Simulation, discusses the whys and hows of making risk modelling an integral part of enterprise risk management.

-A. The rise of Big Data and the introduction of dynamic data visualization tools have spurred an increased appetite for using data analytics to address risk.
-However, data analytics has its limitations, and one of them is that the historical data used is inherently backward looking.
-So, you’re seeing how a system has behaved in the past, and you can look for correlations, which can give you some indication of causation.
+A. The rise of Big Data and the introduction of dynamic data visualisation tools have spurred an increased appetite for using data analytics to address risk.
+However, data analytics has its limitations and one of them is that the historical data used is inherently backward looking.
+So, you’re seeing how a system has behaved in the past and you can look for correlations, which can give you some indication of causation.
 But if you want to be predictive, you can’t extrapolate those results into the future assuming that the system will behave in the future as it has in the past.
-Circumstances and variables are always changing, and the past may not be a good predictor of the future.
-That’s where modeling comes in—as an adjunct to data analytics and other statistical techniques and a powerful decision-making tool in its own right.
+Circumstances and variables are always changing and the past may not be a good predictor of the future.
+That’s where modelling comes in—as an adjunct to data analytics and other statistical techniques and a powerful decision-making tool in its own right.

 It’s a common misconception that risk models are inherently very expensive and require many months or even years to develop.
 There are many new tools available and accelerators that help in creating even fairly complex models relatively quickly—in a time frame measured in weeks to a few months.

-A. Risk models tend to be sprinkled throughout an organization, so companies with a mature ERM program will have identified risk owners for their key risks and a governance structure.
-Governance is important to monitor and oversee the quality of the assumptions used in the various models, and to intervene if competing models are presenting divergent outputs and causing confusion.
+A. Risk models tend to be sprinkled throughout an organisation, so companies with a mature ERM programme will have identified risk owners for their key risks and a governance structure.
+Governance is important to monitor and oversee the quality of the assumptions used in the various models and to intervene if competing models are presenting divergent outputs and causing confusion.

 Eelco Schnezler and Michiel Lodewijk, Deloitte Netherlands directors, focus on model simulation to power enhanced decision making.